nickerso/cellml-spec-sphinx-test/source/terminology.rst

     The namespace http://www.cellml.org/metadata/1.0#

 Extension Namespace
-    Any namespace that is not a CellML namespace, and is not the RDF namespace, the MathML namespace,
+    Any namespace which is not a CellML namespace, and is not the RDF namespace, the MathML namespace,
     http://www.w3.org/XML/1998/namespace, http://www.w3.org/2000/xmlns/,
     http://www.w3.org/1999/xlink, or the empty namespace.